g33k4y/TryHackMe-AdventofCyber2019-Writeup/task24-Commands/README.md

 we were given in the intro that there is something interesting on /api/cmd.

-Navigating to http://[ip]:3000/api/cmd, we will see error "Cannot GET /api/cmd/" However, as the supporting doc implies, there might be command injection available here
+Navigating to http://[ip]:3000/api/cmd, we will see error "Cannot GET /api/cmd/"
+However, as the supporting doc implies, there might be command injection available here

 we can try by inserting whoami:

 `http://[ip]:3000/api/cmd/whoami`

-straightaway we can see a json return of 'root\n', which means our command injection works successfully So now we need to find the right information by enumerating and finding the right file:
+straightaway we can see a json return of 'root\n', which means our command injection works successfully.
+So now we need to find the right information by enumerating and finding the right file:

 `http://[ip]:3000/api/cmd/ls -la`